-Senate Committee on Federal and State Affairs
+House Committee on Federal and State Affairs

-In the Senate Committee hearing, Representative Penn and representatives of 1 Million Moms Against Gun Control, Congressional Sports Club Foundation, and Kansas State Rifle Association provided proponent testimony, stating the bill would standardize firearm safety education across the state and could prevent accidents involving children and firearms.
+In the House Committee hearing, proponent testimony was provided by Representative Penn, Representative Schmoe, representatives of the Kansas State Rifle Association and National Rifle Association, and a private citizen.
+The proponents stated the bill would standardize firearm safety education across the state and could prevent accidents involving children and firearms.

-Written-only proponent testimony was provided by representatives of the National Rifle Association, National Shooting Sports Foundation, Safari Club International, and a private citizen.
+Written-only proponent testimony was provided by a representative of Safari Club International.

-Opponent testimony was provided by a high school student, stating the effectiveness of the Eddie Eagle program at preventing gun accidents involving children is unclear.
+Opponent testimony was provided by a member of the State Board and a private citizen, stating concerns with a legislative mandate on curriculum due to the State Board's powers under the Kansas Constitution and caselaw.
+The opponents also stated the effectiveness of the Eddie Eagle program at preventing gun accidents involving children is unclear.

-Written-only opponent testimony was provided by representatives of the Kansas National Education Association, State Board of Education, three representatives of Moms Demand Action, and nine private citizens.
+Written-only opponent testimony was provided by representatives of the Kansas National Education

+Association, Kansas Parent Teacher Association, and nine private citizens.